MSPB Lawyers Representing federal employees for over 25 years

 Potential Settlement Options for Federal Employees

 Settlement of MSPB cases is often possible, and clients sometimes find that it is preferable to negotiate a settlement instead of taking their case to a full hearing.
-Our attorneys can help clients evaluate the potential for settlement of their cases.
-Our attorneys will also seek settlement offers on behalf of clients or prepare for the hearing process should an acceptable offer not be provided by their agency.
+Our MSPB attorneys can help clients evaluate the potential for settlement of their cases.
+We will also seek settlement offers on behalf of clients or prepare for the hearing process should an acceptable offer not be provided by their agency.
+Settlement options can include the MSPB’s Mediation Appeals Program (MAP), using a Settlement Judge, or informal settlement talks between attorneys.
+Settlement is a possibility at all stages of the MSPB process.

 The MSPB Pre-Hearing

 If an MSPB case does not settle then the next stage of the MSPB appeals process is to prepare for the hearing.
 The parties will submit pre-hearing conference submissions, along with their exhibits in support of their appeal.
 The Administrative Judge will review the pre-hearing submissions of the parties and decide which witnesses and evidence will be heard at the hearing.
-By this time, the Administrative Judge will have also set the hearing date.
+The Administrative Judge usually focuses most of which witnesses will be allowed to testify and on what issues.
+By this time, the Administrative Judge will have also set the hearing date(s).
+It is often the case that a hearing will last 1-2 days.
+Following the pre-hearing stage, it is important for the federal employee’s attorney to prepare their case and the Appellant for the actual hearing.

 Article on the MSPB Pre-Hearing Process